albertnjose/mta_project/README.md

    down the focus to Manhattan, where there is a mixture of students and working professionals.
 2. Any outliers will be removed.
 Total count of exits and entries will be taken.
+   No station line exceeded 5000 in total traffic during a time period.
+Also, negative entries/exits are not possible.
 3. I will assume that the best time to canvass are the hours from 11AM to 3PM to avoid issues with rush hour.
+Individuals may not be responsive on their morning commute to work or evening commute home.
 Thus, I will remove all other hours.
    I did not remove duplicate station names because they had unique subway lines that ultimately became the final groupby.
 4. I will take the second and third weeks of December 2016 to remove any issues with